lucky-uses-AI/Compendi/compendi_v1.0.1.md

     - **Description:** An individual, clickable tab that switches the view to its corresponding content panel.

     - **Usage:** Tab labels should be short and descriptive.
 Ensure the active tab is always clearly differentiated from the inactive ones.

+### **Sidebar (Navigation Drawer)**

+Sidebars are vertical navigation panels that provide access to the main sections of an application.

+- **Sidebar:**

+    - **Description:** A persistent vertical container, typically on the left, housing the primary navigation links.

+    - **Usage:** Use for high-level navigation in "Dashboard" layouts.
+It should remain visible on large screens and may collapse or become an off-canvas drawer on mobile.

 ### **Cards**